 After Enlightenment, carry water, chop wood.”

 I have carried water and chopped wood in both the literal and figurative sense, so I know the value of being coachable.
 But it wasn’t always like that, and in some areas, it still isn’t.
-As I’ve examined myself, there are many things I learned the hard way, and others I never learned
+As I’ve examined myself, there are many things that have come to my awareness the hard way, and others I have yet to awaken to

 because of resistance to “someone else’s rules,”